DavidDeLille/writeups/picoctf_2014/crudecrypt/README.md

 Ok, so we know we have control of eip and the stack.
 After checking that the stack is executable ($ readelf crude_crypt -a | grep GNU_STACK), which it is, we will place nop slide + shellcode in our input and overwrite eip with the address of the middle of the nop slide.

 Using gdb, we can determine that the host variable is located at `0xffffd5c0` and the return address is located at `0xffffd60c`.
 If we provide a reasonable nop sled (32 bytes), this should bring the address of the middle of the nop sled to `0xffffd64c`.
 It doesn't really matter what we use to fill the host variable before encryption, as long as there are no string terminators (I will be using "a"s).
-For fault tolerance, I will also be repeating the sled address 8 times, because teh return address is located 4 bytes from where the data starts.
+For fault tolerance, I will also be repeating the sled address 8 times, because the return address is located 4 bytes from where the data starts.

 ##### The structure of the exploit data will be:
 `(sled address)*8 + (\x90)*128 + shellcode`